martincostello/blog/source/2023-11-29-native-aot-make-dotnet-lambda-go-brr.md

 ### Switch from Graviton (arm64) to x86_64

-The Lambda was running on [AWS Graviton][graviton] (`arm64`) before the migration to AoT, but a limitation of native AoT is that there is [limited support for cross-architecture compilation][cross-compilation] of native AoT applications.
+The Lambda was running on [AWS Graviton][graviton] (`arm64`) before the migration to AoT, but a limitation of native AoT is that there is [no support for cross-platform compilation][cross-compilation] of native AoT applications.

+> I thought the same was also true for cross-architecture compilation, but we'll come back to that later when I've properly read the documentation... ⌛

 For the initial AoT support, rather than get into the weeds of trying to compile for arm64 on the GitHub Actions Ubuntu x64 runners I use for CI/CD, I switched the Lambda back to using `x86_64` so compile the application for the same architecture as used in GitHub Actions.

-In the near future I might investigate trying to get cross-architecture compilation working, but to get things moving switching the architecture was the easiest path forward.
-GitHub are also planning to [add support for Arm-based hosted runners][github-actions-arm64] in the future, so once those become generally available this will no longer be a problem.
+To get things moving switching the architecture was the easiest path forward.
+GitHub are also planning to [add support for Arm-based hosted runners][github-actions-arm64] in the future, so once those become generally available any extra steps to work around these limitations should go away.

 ### AoT Publishing Improvements